 Funding of variable remuneration

 The overall amount of variable remuneration is determined by the Board of Directors and is based upon performance indicators as well as qualitative performance criteria.
-The overall amount takes into consideration the multi-annual, risk-adjusted profitability of VP Bank Group, the sustainable level of profitability, capital costs and thus takes account of current and future risks.
+The overall amount takes into consideration the multi-annual, risk-adjusted profitability of VP Bank Group (cf. table p.
+83), the sustainable level of profitability, capital costs and thus takes account of current and future risks.

-The Board of Directors makes a facts-based assessment of the total amount of variable remuneration and can adapt the amount on a limited scale.
+The Board of Directors makes a facts-based assessment of the total amount of variable remuneration and can adapt the amount to a limited degree.
 In times of adverse operating conditions, the overall amount of variable remuneration is reduced accordingly and can even amount to zero.
-The level of provisions for variable remuneration must be affordable in the aggregate.
+The sum of provisions for variable remuneration must be affordable in the aggregate.
 Never should VP Bank Group nor any individual Group subsidiary fall into financial difficulties as a result.
 The impact on the Group’s equity situation is taken into consideration in this process.

 Allocation of variable remuneration

 Deferred remuneration instruments: Using deferred compensation instruments, the long-term alignment of the interests of shareholders and employees is to be achieved by a participation of the employees in the growth in the value of the Group.
-VP Bank deploys, in principle, equity-share schemes which are exposed to the risk as deferred remuneration instruments.
+As deferred remuneration instruments, VP Bank deploys, in principle, equity-share and index-based schemes which are exposed to the risk.
 Entitlement to deferred remuneration instruments is dependent on the function exercised and the individual.
 It is confirmed by a certificate of allocation.
 Through the deployment of deferred remuneration instruments, VP Bank Group complies with the legal regulations concerning payment schemes for risk takers i.e. a minimum of 40 per cent of the variable remuneration is granted in the form of deferred remuneration instruments which are linked to a possible malus and/or claw-back rule and accordingly can be forfeited.
 The regulations on deferred remuneration instruments are set out in separate plan rules.

 Malus and claw-back rules: VP Bank, under certain conditions, may withhold, reduce or cancel variable remuneration components awarded to an employee (malus) or reclaim amounts which have already been paid (claw-back).
 This applies particularly in the case of the subsequently discovered fault of the employee or in the case of disproportionately high risks being entered into to increase revenues.
 On leaving VP Bank, entitlements to deferred, not yet disbursed variable salary components are forfeited as a rule.

-Each year, equity shares are offered to the employees of VP Bank on preferential terms.
-The number thereof depends on the level of the fixed salary as of the measurement date, 1 May.
+Each year, registered shares A are offered to the employees of VP Bank on preferential terms.
+The number thereof depends in equal shares on the level of the fixed salary and the period of employment as of the measurement date, 1 May.
 The shares may not be disposed of during a sales restriction period of three years.

 The table below gives an overview over the various instruments of variable remuneration for the members of the first and second management levels using a time axis (t).

-Content and method of determining compensation and equity-participation programmes
+Content and method of setting compensation and equity-participation programmes

 The Compensation-Policy Rules as well as the Risk-Policy Rules of VP Bank stipulate that the Bank’s compensation systems and human resources management are to be designed in a manner that minimises personal conflicts of interest and behavioural risks.

-The Nomination & Compensation Committee (see chapter on Corporate Governance under Point 3.5.2, page 86) makes proposals to the Board of Directors on the principles underlying compensation as well as the level of compensation paid to the members of the Board of Directors and the Executive Board.
-The Board of Directors approves these principles and determines the amount of total compensation payable to itself and the members of the Executive Board in keeping with the applicable rules.
+The Nomination & Compensation Committee (see chapter on Corporate Governance under Point 3.5.2, page 72) makes proposals to the Board of Directors on the principles underlying remuneration as well as the level of compensation paid to the members of the Board of Directors and the Executive Board.
+The Board of Directors approves these principles and determines the amount of total compensation payable to itself and the members of the Executive Board in keeping with the rules.

 Board of Directors

-The Board of Directors receives compensation for the duties and responsibilities conferred on them by law and pursuant to Art.
+The Board of Directors receives remuneration as compensation for the duties and responsibilities conferred on them by law and pursuant to Art.
 20 of the Articles of Incorporation.
 This is laid down annually by the Board of Directors in plenary session acting on the proposal of the Nomination & Compensation Committee.
 Compensation to the members of the Board of Directors is paid on a graduated basis according to their function in the Board of Directors and its committees or in other bodies (e.g. the pension fund).
-Three-quarters of this compensation is paid in cash and one-quarter in the form of freely disposable VP Bank bearer shares, the number of which is determined by the current market price at the time of receipt.
+Three-quarters of this compensation is paid in cash and one-quarter settled in the form of freely disposable VP Bank registered shares A, the number of which is determined by the current market price at the time of receipt.

 At VP Bank, there are no agreements pertaining to severance pay for members of the Board of Directors.